codingadventures/LINQBridgeVs/README.md

 ## Compatibility

-LINQBridge is compatible for Visual Studio 2012 and Visual Studio 2010.
+LINQBridgeVs is compatible for Visual Studio 2012 and Visual Studio 2010.
 At the moment available **only for .NET Framework 4.0**

 ## Known Issues